-Theme Referenced in following International Standards Key Provisions Summary of Protection P&C Convention Declaration Guiding Principles/ UN Outcome Documents 2.2 ILO Convention on Private Employment Agencies 1997 (No. 181) Art 1,2,4- 12 Concerns the protection of workers which are employed with the intention of making the services of these workers available to third parties.
-6.1 ILO Convention on Vocational Rehabilitation and Employment (Disabled Persons) 1983 (No. 159) Art 1 -4 This convention concerns vocational rehabilitation to enable a disabled person to secure, retain, and advance in suitable employment, and thereby to further such person's integration or reintegration into society.
-6.1 International Covenant on Economic, Social and Cultural Rights (ICESCR) (1966) Art 7 Fair wages and equal remuneration for work of equal value without distinction of any kind, in particular women being guaranteed conditions of work not inferior to those enjoyed by men, with equal pay for equal work.
-Equal opportunity for everyone to be promoted in his employment to an appropriate higher level, subject to no considerations other than those of

-Theme Referenced in following Internati onal Standards Key Provisions Summary of Protection Р&С Convention Declaration Guiding Principles/ UN Outcome Documents Elimination of Harassment and Abuse in the Workplace 6.5 Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) General Recommend- ation 35 of the private sector, including businesses and transnational corporations, in efforts to eradicate all forms of gender-based violence against women; developing protocols and procedures addressing all forms of gender-based violence that may occur in the workplace or affect women workers, including effective and accessible internal complaints procedures.
-Just Employment for Migrants 2.2 6.6 Provision of information; no obstacles to travel; provision of healthcare; non- discrimination in employment; accommodation, social security and remuneration; no forced repatriation of legal migrant workers; repatriation of savings.
+46(3) 6.1 ILO Convention 156 (1981) Workers with Family Responsibility Art 1-5,7- 10 No discrimination of any form against a worker, whether male or female with responsibilities in relation to their dependent children, where such responsibilities restrict their possibilities of preparing for, entering, participating in or advancing in economic activity.
+2.2 ILO Convention on Private Employment Agencies 1997 (No. 181) Art 1,2,4- 12 Concerns the protection of workers which are employed with the intention of making the services of these workers available to third parties.
+6.1 ILO Convention on Vocational Rehabilitation and Employment (Disabled Persons) 1983 (No. 159) Art 1-4, 6.1 International Covenant on Economic, Social and Cultural Rights (1966) Art 7 Fair wages and equal remuneration for work of equal value without distinction of any kind, in particular women being guaranteed conditions of work not inferior to those enjoyed by men, with equal pay for equal work.
+Equal opportunity for everyone to be promoted in his employment to an appropriate higher level, subject to no considerations other than those of seniority and competence; Elimination of Harassment and Abuse in Workplace 6.5 Convention on the Elimination of All Forms of Discrimination against Women General Recomme- ndation 35 of the private sector, including businesses and transnational corporations, in efforts to eradicate all forms of gender- based violence against women; developing protocols and procedures addressing all forms of gender-based violence that may occur in the workplace or affect women workers, including effective and accessible internal complaints procedures.
+Just Employme nt for Migrants 2.2 6.6 ILO Convention 97 (1949) Migration for Employment Provision of information; no obstacles to travel; provision of healthcare; non-discrimination in employment; accommodation, social security and remuneration; no forced repatriation of legal migrant workers; repatriation of savings.
 6.6 ILO Convention 143 (1975) Migrant Workers (Supplementary Provisions) Art 1-12 Respect basic human rights; protection of illegal migrants from abusive employment; no trafficking in illegal migrants; fair treatment of migrant labour.

-Theme Referenced in following Internatio onal Standards Key Provisions Summary of Protection Р&С Convention Declaration Guiding Principles/ UN Outcome Documents 2.2 6.6 Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (1990) Art 11; 21; 25; 26 Prevention of slavery; forced and compulsory labour; on confiscation of identity documents; conditions of work and contractual terms; and freedom of association and right to join trade unions.
-Protection of Plantation Workers 6.1 ILO Convention 97 (1949) Migration for Employment Art 5-91 Protection of members of families of recruited workers' rights during recruitment and transport; fair employment contracts; abolition of penal sanctions; fair wages and conditions of work; no coercion or obligation to use company stores; adequate accommodation and conditions; maternity protection; compensation for injuries and accidents; freedom of association; right to organise and collective bargaining; proper labour inspection; decent housing and medical care.
-6.2 ILO Convention No 11 Rights of Association (Agriculture) 1921 Art 1 All those who work in the agricultural sector to be accorded the same rights of association and combination as to industrial workers
+2.2 6.6 Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (1990) Art 11; 21; 25; 26 Prevention of slavery; forced and compulsory labour; on confiscation of identify documents; conditions of work and contractual terms; and freedom of association and right to join trade unions.
+Protection of Plantation Workers 6.1 ILO Convention 97 (1949) Migration for Employment Art 5-91 Protection of members of families of Recruited workers' rights during Recruitment and transport; fair employment contracts; abolition of penal sanctions; fair wages and conditions of work; no coercion or obligation to use company stores; adequate accommodation and conditions; maternity protection; compensation for injuries and accidents; freedom of association;

-126 Annex 3: Key international laws and conventions applicable to the production of palm oil